yuki2006/lr_6_4_4/ReadMe.md

-The code in section 6.4.4 of "Learning React 2nd edition" by Alex Banks and Eve Porcello, written in TypeScript.
+The code in section 6.4.4 of "Learning React 2nd edition" by Alex Banks and Eve Porcello, written in TypeScript by me:

 <br>